 In association with the Boda Boda Safety Association of Kenya (BAK), we are exploring new opportunities to collaborate and create a positive impact.

-Get a quick demo to know how CAMS can digitize Boda Bodas in Kenya.
+Get a quick demo to learn how Wakandi can digitize Boda Bodas in Kenya.

 While boda bodas in Kenya have been around for years, such efforts from the government and regulatory bodies can make the sector more organized and minimize the safety and security challenges.
 They can also lead to financial and social growth in the near future.
 We, as a tech-driven company, believe in such efforts and continue to support them as we move ahead.